-4.3.4 From binary to multi-way Quicksort
+5.3.4 From binary to multi-way Quicksort

 Distribution-based sorting is the dual of merge-based sorting in that the first proceeds by splitting sequences according to pivots and then ordering them recursively, while the latter merges sequences which have been ordered recursively.
-Disk-efficiency was obtained in Multi-way Mergesort by managing multiple sequences together, in groups of $\Theta(M/B)$ sequences.
+Disk-efficiency was obtained in Multi-way Mergesort by managing (fusing) multiple sequences together.
 The same idea is applied to design the Multi-way Quicksort which splits the input sequence into $k = \Theta(M/B)$ sub-sequences by using k - 1 pivots.
-Given that $k \gg 1$ the selection of those pivots is not a trivial task because it must ensure that the k partitions they form, are balanced and thus contain each $\Theta(n/k)$ items.
-Section 4.3.2 discussed the difficulties underlying the selection of one pivot, so the case of selecting many pivots is even more involved and needs a sophisticated analysis.

-&lt;sup>3Actually qsort is based on a different two-way partitioning scheme that uses two iterators, one moves rightward and the other one backward over S, a swap occurs whenever two un-sorted items are encountered.
-The asymptotics does not change, swaps are possibly reduced whenever items are distinct because here equal items are not dealt with differently.
+&lt;sup>3Actually qsort is based on a different two-way partitioning scheme that uses two iterators, one moves forward and the other one moves backward over S; a swap occurs whenever two un-sorted items are encountered.
+The asymptotic time complexity does not change, but practical efficiency can spur from the fact that the number of swaps is reduced since equal items are not moved.